 Regardless of your current financial situation or the financial reality of where you grew up, we all have different definitions of what scarcity means.

-If you have ever found yourself suddenly in a position of great need then most likely you understand the feelings which come with scarcity.
+If you have ever found yourself suddenly in a position of great need, then most likely you understand the feelings which come with scarcity.
 There is a great deal of loss that comes from being let go from a job, but this loss can lead to fear of not having enough.
-If you grew up poor, scarcity has a completely different vibe, yet shares similar feelings.
+If you grew up poor, scarcity has a completely different vibe yet shares similar feelings.
 These fear-filled feelings which flood our minds during these times can go on to haunt us forever.

 Understanding the Source of Our Fears

 As we start to examine our fears through the lens of undesirable outcomes, we can begin to understand their origins.
-If we have any hope of addressing these fears we realize we need to understand and address the source of our fears.
+If we have any hope of addressing these fears, we realize we need to understand and address the source of our fears.
 It is with this new understanding that we can begin the process of healing.
 Because healing is what we’re after, right?

 There are certain situations or certain outcomes which we do everything in the power of our subconscious mind to avoid.
 We might not ever bring them to the forefront, but our habits tell the story.
 Our habits close the door to our closets because we do not dare let the monsters come out at night.
 We do our best to protect ourselves and our loved ones from the monsters who lie waiting in the dark.
 Our subconscious stockpiles food or money because we will never be left without it again.
-We find ourselves incessantly decontaminating the things in our home or washing our hands so we never cause another to be sick or even die because we failed to make sure everything was germ-free.
+We find ourselves incessantly decontaminating the things in our homes or washing our hands so we never cause another to be sick or even die because we failed to make sure everything was germ-free.

 Poking Holes in Your Fears

-If we want to find any hint of progress we need to look deeply at our categories of fear and start asking ourselves the hard questions.
-Questions like, what lies am I believing which reinforce my fear of not having enough?
+If we want to find any hint of progress, we need to look deeply at our categories of fear and start asking ourselves the hard questions.
+Questions like, what lies am I believing that reinforce my fear of not having enough?
 Will my family die if I do not check the locks on our house for the tenth time?
 It is time to look at these fears between the eyes and test their validity.
 It is time to poke holes in the fears which have held you for so long.
 Is there any truth behind what has held me captive for so long?
-Let us find the wholes in the stories we have been subconsciously telling ourselves all these years.
+Let us find the whole in the stories we have been subconsciously telling ourselves all these years.

 “Anxiety weighs down the heart, but a kind word cheers it up.”